lukejordan/weather-app/app-webapp/README.md

 http://localhost:8080/index

---- Known Bugs ---

-None that I am aware of.
+Enter location, and search for the results.

---- Improvements ---
+--- To do ---

-Too many to count :).
 Unfortunately time was short.
 Can always improve on an application.

 Could do with error handling.
 Throw exception on missing or invalid location.

+Logging is insufficient and incorrectly set up.

-Sunrise and Sunset times displayed as GMT, for any international service, you'd probably want to display time format in the timezone of the location.
-For now, times are displayed with date in GMT so illogical display of sunset before sunrise, when displaying only time for Hong Kong isn't visible.
+Sunrise and Sunset times displayed as GMT.
+Specification requested times only, but this is unintuitive when searching for a location such as Hong Kong, where sunrise time is after sunset.
+Ideally to support this requirement, you'd likely want to display time format in the timezone of the location using that locale.
+For now, times are displayed with date in GMT as it is the most intuitive output.

 API Key is a secret and should not be stored in config/code but passed into app as secret and not visible in build logs etc, could be stored encrypted and decrypt by passing into app decryption password...